kamui-fin/ace-rs/README.md

 Use the `import` subcommand and pass in a label and an absolute path to the directory that holds dictionary files.
 Currently, only yomichan dictionaries with json files are supported.
 This effectively loads it into the database and is indexed for fast lookups.

+#### Frequency Lists

+To use frequency lists for better lookup results that are ranked according to their frequency, use the `frequency` subcommand.
+It requires a path to the frequency list, which should be in yomichan format.

+Optional boolean parameters:

+1. `avg` - When adding more lists, average all the frequencies of past lists.
+Defaults to `false`.
+2. `corpus` - When the higher list's "frequency" values, the higher the actual frequency.
+Usually this is the case with corpus lists.
+Defaults to `false`.

 #### Rename